AusDTO/dta-website/pages/what-we-do/policies-and-programs/identity/gatekeeper-legal-evaluation-panel.md

 ---
-layout: guide
+layout: basic
 title: Gatekeeper Legal Evaluation Panel
+permalink: /what-we-do/policies-and-programs/identity/gatekeeper-legal-evaluation-panel/
-permalink: /standard/design-guides/authentication-frameworks/gatekeeper-legal-evaluation-panel/
+redirect_from: /standard/design-guides/authentication-frameworks/gatekeeper-legal-evaluation-panel/
 breadcrumb: Gatekeeper Legal Evaluation Panel
-type: subguide
-localnav: authentification-frameworks
+localnav: what-we-do
-topic_group:
-- Website design and development
-topic:
-- Security
+searchexcerpt: The role of the members of the Gatekeeper Legal Evaluation Panel is to evaluate the legal documents for organisations applying for Gatekeeper Accreditation and Service Providers amending previously approved legal documents submit, as part of their documentation suite.
 ---

 The role of the members of the Gatekeeper Legal Evaluation Panel is to evaluate the legal documents for organisations applying for Gatekeeper Accreditation and Service Providers amending previously approved legal documents submit, as part of their documentation suite.